-Linux: Stop microfocus-tftp.service, microfocuspbserv.service, microfocus-proxydhcp.service, and microfocus-zmgprebootpolicy.service

-Window: Stop microfocus-tftp, microfocus-pbserv, microfocuszmgprebootpolicy, and microfocus-proxydhcp
+- Linux: Stop novell-tftp.service, novell-pbserv.service, novell-proxydhcp.service, and novellzmgprebootpolicy.service - Window: Stop novell-tftp, novell-pbserv, novellzmgprebootpolicy, and novell-proxydhcp

 Securing DMZ Servers

 Since ZENworks Servers are exposed to the Internet at all times, it becomes important to secure access to the services on these servers.
 The services are categorized into Administration, Endpoint, and the ZENworks Setup page.
 ZENworks allows you to control access to each of these categories by clicking any of the following icons appearing against a configured server: